abracadabrash/abracadabrash/README.md

 ### Hi! 🐙
 - 🥸 I'm a sophomore double major in Philosophy and Computer Science!
 - 🐛 My pronouns are she/her/hers!
-- 🍄 My main languages are currently Python and Swift, but I'm also familiar with C++ and SQL!
+- 🍄 My main languages are currently Python and Swift, but I'm also familiar with C and SQL!
-- 🪷 I'm currently learning Java and Go!
+- 🪷 I'm currently learning Java, C++, and Go!
 - 🐝 My primary interest is iOS Development!

 <!--